Cherry Hill, New Jersey: Roads and highways

 As of May 2010, the township had a total of 309.36 mi of roadways, of which 246.81 mi were maintained by the municipality, 40.41 mi by Camden County and 17.91 mi by the New Jersey Department of Transportation and 4.23 mi by the New Jersey Turnpike Authority.

-The New Jersey Turnpike passes through Cherry Hill Township.
-The Walt Whitman rest area (southbound at milepost 30.2) is located in the township, but the closest interchange is exit 4 with Route 73 in neighboring Mount Laurel Township.
+The New Jersey Turnpike passes through Cherry Hill.
+The Walt Whitman rest area (southbound at milepost 30.2) is located in the township, but the closest interchange is exit 4 with Route 73 in neighboring Mount Laurel.

 Interstate 295 has three exits in the township.
 Exit 34A/B is Route 70 (Marlton Pike); exit 32 is CR 561 (Haddonfield-Berlin Road); and exit 31 goes directly to the Woodcrest station of the PATCO high-speed commuter rail line.
 The other major highways in Cherry Hill include Route 38, Route 41, and Route 154.

 Public transportation

 NJ Transit bus service is available to and from Philadelphia on the 317, 404, and 406 routes, with local service on the 405, 450, 451, 455, and 457 routes.
-FlixBus, and Chinatown bus lines provide frequent express service to and from New York City, and also frequent commuter service to and from the 34th Street – Hudson Yards New York City Subway station.
+FlixBus, and, as of April 15, 2026, Greyhound Lines provide intercity bus service at the Cherry Hill Mall to and from around the region, including frequent express service to and from New York City.

 NJ Transit's Atlantic City Line, traveling on the Pennsylvania-Reading Seashore Line route, stops at the Cherry Hill station, located on the west side of the tracks between the Garden State Pavilion shopping center and the newer development on the grounds of the former Garden State Racetrack.

 The Woodcrest station of the PATCO Speedline is located in Cherry Hill, offering service between Lindenwold and 15–16th & Locust station in Philadelphia, Pennsylvania.

 As of 2016, two Taiwan-based airlines, China Airlines and EVA Air, provides scheduled airport shuttle bus or van services to and from John F. Kennedy International Airport in New York City for customers based in New Jersey and the Philadelphia area.
 These shuttle services stop in Cherry Hill.